IBM/itz-support-public/Skytap/Skytap-Runbooks/migrate-skytap.md

 To continue Migrations

-8. Open Chrome, log into vSphere using the credentials at the bottom of your Template Builder reservation.
-Create your folder in vSphere under **templates-shared.** Short unique naming conventions advised
+8. **Open Chrome, log into vSphere using the credentials at the bottom of your Template Builder reservation.**
+- Create your folder in vSphere under **templates-shared.** Short unique naming conventions advised

+9. **Upload the OVA file VM to vSphere**
-9. Right click to Deploy OVF.
+- Right click to Deploy OVF and select the OVA file created

 ![migrate17](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate17.png)